 with or without the parent's knowledge, can also have a bearing on the mental health of a young person.

 Alcohol and drug use, smoking, prescription drug use, as well as a youth's diet, can effect a his or her mental health as well.
-Chronic drug and alcohol abuse can be treated in a specialized drug rehab center for teens (off-site link from sponsor).
+Chronic drug and alcohol abuse can be treated in a specialized drug rehab center for teens.

 Youth Issues Today: Nutrition and Breakfast